sourabhkourav/WalkIn/README.md

-#WalkIn
+# WalkIn
-A fullstack Spring Boot application to help you conduct Walk-In Drive.
+WalkIn is a full-stack application built with Spring Boot and React to help organizations conduct Walk-In Drives for recruitment.